code-sauce/cloudwatchlogs/README.md

 ./build_and_run.sh
 ```

-You should see the logs being downloaded under the `aws_logs` directory grouped by the log group directory and all the log streams desired under the directory as separate file(s)
+You should see the logs being downloaded under the `/var/log/cloudwatchlogs/<cwl group name>/<cwl stream name>` directory grouped by the log group directory and all the log streams desired under the directory as separate file(s)

 # Logs
 You can view the daemon logs at `cwl.log`